szekelyewy/XPFarm/TicTacToe - Exam/Notes.md

 - If no column is filled with the same chars there is no row win :heavy_check_mark:
   - Test for player 1 :heavy_check_mark:
   - Test for player 2 :heavy_check_mark:
+- If a diagonal is filled with the same chars the player won :small_orange_diamond:
+  - Test for player 1 :small_orange_diamond:
+  - Test for player 2 :small_orange_diamond:
+- If no diagonal is filled with the same chars there is no row win :small_orange_diamond:
+  - Test for player 1 :small_orange_diamond:
+  - Test for player 2 :small_orange_diamond:
 ## Process
 1. Create the initial board :heavy_check_mark:
 2. Set up the initial board :heavy_check_mark: